mswiseman/R-examples/iNat.md

 ## On iNaturalist navigation

-The more CS you are exposed to, the more patterns you’ll recognize in solidly build databases and websites. iNaturalist is no different.
+The more CS you are exposed to, the more patterns you’ll recognize in well designed databases and websites. iNaturalist is no different.
 Let’s look at OSU’s mascot, the [American beaver](https://www.inaturalist.org/observations?place_id=any&taxon_id=43794), as an example.